 - i.
+Remember you must register for and enroll in the 2L Writing Requirement course you are assigned!!
+If you were assigned a Fall 2017 2L Writing Requirement course, you must add it here. - j.
 Then enter the CRN numbers of each class you want to add for that term in the boxes at the bottom of the screen under the "Add Classes Worksheet" header, then click "Submit Changes".
 DO NOT SEARCH COURSES BY JURI NUMBER, ENTER CRN NUMBERS.
 Searching by JURI number can easily result in an incorrect registration!
 Graduate Level students (LLM and MSL) have different CRN numbers than JD students.
-If you search and add courses relying only on JURI numbers, you may end up in the wrong course level. - j.
+If you search and add courses relying only on JURI numbers, you may end up in the wrong course level. - k.
 When registering for a clinical course please note that there are 2 relevant CRN numbers.
 One for the inclass portion of the course, and one for your clinical hours.
 You need to register for both portions with the correct CRN.
 Also note that in-class hours and clinical hours must be equal.
 For example, you cannot register for 2 hours of in-class credit and 4 of clinical credit, you must register for 3 in-class hours and 3 clinical hours.
 However many hours you choose to take in your clinic, they must be split equally!

-- k.
-You can continue to drop and add courses on the above screen at any time during the Registration, Late Registration, and Drop/Add periods. - i.
-If you are attempting to add an "OPEN" class and you receive an error indicating the course is full, contact the Law Registrar, Dr. Paula McBride (mcbride1@uga.edu) for assistance. - iii.
+- I. You can continue to drop and add courses on the above screen at any time during the Registration, Late Registration, and Drop/Add periods. - i.
+If you are attempting to add an "OPEN" class and you receive an error indicating the course is full, contact the Law Registrar, Dr. Paula McBride (mcbride1@uga.edu) for assistance. - i.
 If you are required to drop a course due to over enrollment, you will be contacted by the Law Registrar, Dr. Paula McBride (mcbride1@uga.edu).
 Open spots are not awarded on a first come, first served basis.
 In the instance of over enrollment, those who added the "OPEN" class but did not bid points will be entered into a lottery for the limited number of available seats. - 1.
 If lotteries will take place, they will take place soon after the Registration period ends and then again soon after the Late Registration period ends. - 2.
-These type of lotteries are rare. - iv.
+These type of lotteries are rare. - ii.
 Please rely on the information listed in the Course List regarding spots available in a course rather than the information reflected in Athena.
 Information regarding availability in Athena is not always up-to-date.

-I. Once you have completed adding classes, go back to the Registration menu under the Student tab and click on the "Student Detail Schedule" link and double check that your schedule is correct.
+m.
+Once you have completed adding classes, go back to the Registration menu under the Student tab and click on the "Student Detail Schedule" link and double check that your schedule is correct.
 Print this page or take a screen shot for your records.
 If there is a tech error, this is the only way to prove which classes you registered for.